enicholson125/ctf_writeups/general_skills_quiz/general_skills_quiz.md

 Completing the quiz got me the flag!

 This was a fun starting challenge and I enjoyed completing it.
-I just wish I'd converted to Python 3 when I realised I'd started out in Python 2, as the script I've ended up with is a useful toolbox of all those little conversion functions that I always have to look up and which differ quite a lot between Python 2 and 3.
-It would have been much more useful to have the toolbox in Python 3!
+I just wish I'd converted to Python 3 when I realised I'd started out in Python 2, as the script I've ended up with is a useful toolbox of all those little conversion functions that I always have to look up.
+Those little conversion functions differ quite a bit between Python 2 and 3, though, so it would have been much more useful to have the toolbox in Python 3!